spiffe/go-spiffe/v2/examples/spiffe-watcher/README.md

 client, err := workloadapi.New(ctx)
 ```

-The library provides a watcher interface type [workloadapi.X509ContextWatcher](../../workloadapi/client.go#L322) to manipulate responses when SVIDs rotations or errors.
+The library uses a watcher interface  [workloadapi.X509ContextWatcher](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#X509ContextWatcher) to send updates (or errors) to clients.

-The watcher for X.509 SVID is used in [workloadapi.WatchX509Context](../../workloadapi/client.go#L151) function.
 ```go
 err = client.WatchX509Context(ctx, &x509Watcher{})
 ```
-The watcher will be notifier every time an SVID is update or an error occurrs
+The watcher will be notified every time an SVID is updated or an error occurs.

-It is possible to watch for JWT Bundles updates.
-The library provide a watcher interface type [workloadapi.JWTBundleWatcher](../../workloadapi/client.go#L333) to manipulate responses on JWT Bundles rotations or errors.
+It is possible to watch for JWT Bundles updates:

-The watcher for JWT Bundles is used in  [workloadapi.WatchJWTBundles](../../workloadapi/client.go#L201)
 ```go
 err = client.WatchJWTBundles(ctx, &jwtWatcher{})
 ```